An Adaptive Optimizer for Measurement-Frugal Variational Algorithms: Background

 The simultaneous perturbation stochastic approximation (SPSA) algorithm \cite{spall1992} is explicitly designed for a setting with only noisy evaluation of the cost function, where no analytic formulas for the gradients are available.
 It is also a descent method, however, instead of estimating the full gradient, a random direction is picked and the slope in this direction is estimated.
 Based on this estimate a downhill step in the sampled direction is taken:

 Here $\boldsymbol{g}(\fattheta^{(t)})$ is the estimated slope in the random direction and estimated as \cite{spall1998}:

 where $\boldsymbol{\Delta}_t $ is the random direction sampled for the $t$-th step and $\boldsymbol{\Delta}_t^{-1}$ simply denotes the vector with its element-wise inverses.
 In order to ensure convergence the finite difference parameter $c_t$ as well as the learning rate $\alpha_t$ have to be decreased over the optimization run.
 This is commonly done by using a prefixed schedule \cite{spall1998}.
+In this approach, we have

 In the original formulation, the idea is usually to estimate the cost function in \eqref{eq:SPSA_gradient} by a single measurement.
 However, in a quantum setting it seems intuitive to take a larger number of measurements for the estimation, as was done in \cite{kandala2017}.